 In 2023, Claressa Shields was honored as the Sportswoman of the Year by the Women's Sports Foundation.

-On February 24, 2024, Shields faced Kelsey DeSantis at PFL vs. Bellator.
-She couldn't make weight, her opponent fought up two weight classes and Shields won via split decision.
+On February 24, 2024, Claressa Shields faced Kelsey DeSantis at PFL vs. Bellator, winning the bout via split decision after struggling to make the agreed-upon weight and forcing her opponent to fight up two weight classes at 165 pounds.

 On July 27, 2024, Claressa Shields challenged Vanessa Lepage-Joanisse for her WBC heavyweight title at Little Caesars Arena in Detroit, MI.
 Shields won the fight via second-round TKO.

-Between 2019 and 2024, Claressa Shields held the undisputed female middleweight title twice.
+In 2024, Claressa Shields held the undisputed female middleweight title for the second time.

 In 2024, the WBC awarded Claressa Shields the Performance of the Year for her victory against Vanessa Lepage-Joanisse.

-In 2024, the film about Claressa Shields' life, titled 'The Fire Inside', was released, with Ryan Destiny portraying Shields.
+In 2024, the film about Claressa Shields' life story, "The Fire Inside", was released, with Ryan Destiny portraying Shields.

 On February 2, 2025, Claressa Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan.
-She won the bout by unanimous decision, becoming the only three-division undisputed champion, male or female, of the four-belt era.
-Following her win over Perkins, Shields tested positive in competion for marijuana.
+She won the bout by unanimous decision and became the only three-division undisputed champion of the four-belt era.
+Following the win, Shields tested positive in competition for marijuana.

-In February 2025, Claressa Shields held the undisputed female heavyweight title.
+Since February 2025, Claressa Shields has held the World Boxing Organization (WBO) female light heavyweight title and the undisputed female heavyweight title.

-On May 19, 2025, Claressa Shields announced her retirement from MMA.
+On May 19, 2025, Claressa Shields announced her retirement from Mixed Martial Arts (MMA).

 Home Box Office HBO is an American pay television service...